-The larvae eat Clarkia, which is probably why it is here... but I like Clarkia too!
+The larvae eat Clarkia, which is probably why it is here and I like Clarkia too!
 What to do?
 I guess I get to watch, and after seeing what they do I may have to grow more Clarkia before I can tolerate more sphinx moths.
-The two bigger patches we have took 13 years to develop before Hyles showed up, but they are spreading.
+The two patches we have took 13 years to develop before Hyles showed up.